dngopal/dngopal.github.io/README.md

 # Hi!
-My Name is Dev.
-It's Nice to Meet You!
+My name is Dev - nice to meet you!

 I’m a current Stanford student interested in the intersection of technology and healthcare, especially to create a more equitable world.